-With about 400 million speakers in 2018, Spanish is the primary language of South, Central, and Latin American countries.
-It's also widely spoken by a growing population of people living in major metropolitan areas and smaller communities across the United States.
+With more than 485 million speakers, Spanish is the primary language of South, Central, and Caribbean countries.
+It's also widely spoken by a growing population of people living in the United States.

-Gain the knowledge, language proficiency, cultural competency, and new perspectives about the culture, heritage, and history of Spanish-speaking peoples.
+Gain knowledge, language proficiency, cultural competency, and new perspectives about the cultures, heritage, and histories of Spanish-speaking peoples.
 Get the skills and experience you need to communicate with Spanish speakers, both at home and abroad.

 In fact, labor and employment experts report median salaries for employees who speak more than one language are five to 20 percent higher than the salaries of those who speak just one language.